byndid/Beyond-Identity-Auth-Tree-Node/README.md

 1. In the AM console, navigate to Realms > Realm Name > Authentication > Trees.

-//TODO The below direction on how to configure the nodes is somewhat unclear
 2. Click on Create Tree

    Name: Beyond Identity